octave08/anchor-template/README.md

 ## Features

-- 🛠️ Code Linter and Formatter with Biome
+- 🛠️ Code Linter and Formatter with Biome for TypeScript
+- 🔧 Code Formatter with rustfmt for Rust
 - 🧪 Integration Testing with Jest & anchor-bankrun